SDiFI/masdif/README.md

 The Masdif configuration file contains the following sections:

 ## admin_interface
-We provide a simple admin interface for Masdif which is based on the [ActiveAdmin](https://activeadmin.info/) gem.
+The admin interface of Masdif is based on the [ActiveAdmin](https://activeadmin.info/) gem.
 By default, you can access it at the route `/admin`, but you can configure different routes according to your needs.
 Please consult the ActiveAdmin documentation for further information.